 Compare LOW & UBER Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Uber Technologies is a technology provider that matches riders with drivers, hungry people with restaurants and food couriers, and shippers with carriers.
-The firm's on-demand technology platform is currently utilized by traditional cars as well as autonomous vehicles, but could eventually be used for additional products and services, such as delivery via drones or electronic vehicle take-off and landing technology.
-Uber operates in more than 70 countries, with more than 161 million users who order rides or food at least once a month.
+The firm's on-demand technology platform is currently utilized by traditional cars as well as autonomous vehicles, but could eventually be used for additional products and services, such as delivery via drones or electronic vehicle take-off and landing (eVTOL) technology.
+Uber operates in over 70 countries, with over 171 million users who order rides or food at least once a month.